embellics-ai/app/README.md

 This application is **platform agnostic** and can be deployed to:

-- ✅ Azure App Service
-- ✅ AWS (EC2, ECS, Lambda)
+- ✅ Any cloud platform
 - ✅ DigitalOcean
 - ✅ Heroku
+- ✅ Railway
-- ✅ Vercel (with serverless adapter)
+- ✅ Render
 - ✅ Any VPS with Node.js

 ### Deployment Checklist